edoardozanelli/edoardozanelli.github.io/_pages/about.md

 Welcome to my Website!

-I am a Research Fellow at the Department of Economics at University of Bologna.
+I am a Postdoctoral Researcher at the [Aarhus Center for Econometrics (ACE)](https://econ.au.dk/ace), Aarhus University.

 I obtained my PhD in Economics at the University of Bologna, under the supervision of Prof. [Giuseppe Cavaliere](https://giuseppecavaliere.wixsite.com/giuseppe).

-In Fall 2025, I will join Aarhus University and the Aarhus Center for Econometrics (ACE) as a Postdoctoral Researcher!

 My research is about Econometrics, with a specific focus on Nonparametric methods and Bootstrap inference.
 My current projects relate to:
 <ul>